-When speaking of the cloud, most consumers automatically think of storage.
+When speaking of the cloud, most consumers automatically think of storage (such as the services in our online storage comparison chart).
 While being able to archive and backup a system is important, it’s not the only thing that makes this technology so appealing.

 There are many different ways the cloud can boost productivity in the work place.
 Here are 10 ways that it can help to make businesses more productive.